It’s Time To Learn The Unit Circle!

 Usually, it resulted in a bunch of looks like uh, WHAT?!

-But Special Right Triangles is the key to understanding the Unit Circle.
+But Special Right Triangles are the key to understanding the Unit Circle.
 And this information is crucial!

 In subsequent lessons, we break down that table into smaller parts that are easier to remember and students can breathe a sigh of relief.